 If you are considering lighting your garden/landscape, do remember firstly that a little light goes a long way at night.
-See our top garden lighting tips and ideas below to help you light your garden beautifully and use the right garden light fittings for the required task.
+See our top garden lighting tips and ideas below to help you light beautifully and use the right exterior light fittings for the required task.

-Use garden lighting selectively and remember that darkness can also be used to great effect – to conceal any less attractive areas.
+Use lighting selectively and remember that darkness can also be used to great effect – to conceal any less attractive areas.
 Decide on the areas you want to light, what your key features are and focus on these.

 The key to successful landscape lighting is flexibility.
-LED garden spike lights are ideal as they can be easily moved to suit the changing seasons and planting growth.
-A new 1w LED Kew spiked spotlight and a directional 1w Hampton spiked floodlight now allow you to light your garden extremely effectively using as little as 20w of light in total – so you really don’t need to feel guilty about energy consumption.
-For larger gardens, the 8w Kensington and Richmond are an ideal solution.
+LED exterior spike lights are ideal as they can be easily moved to suit the changing seasons and planting growth.
+A new 1w LED Kew spiked spotlight and a directional 1w Hampton spiked floodlight now allow you to light your landscape extremely effectively using as little as 20w of light in total – so you really don’t need to feel guilty about energy consumption.
+For larger landscapes, the 8w Kensington and Richmond are an ideal solution.

 Remember for safety to light steps.
 The 1w LED Riena or Lucca External recessed into the side wall, are ideal solutions and create atmosphere as well as reduces the risk of anyone tripping.
 Alternatively, for an instant lighting effect use night lights in small glass holders which provide a pretty way to emphasise a staircase or low level wall.
 Consider using the 1w Riena or Lucca to uplight a wall or the side of a pot.
-Good garden lighting combines fixed lighting elements together with flexible spiked lights that can be rearranged to light seasonal plants.
+Good lighting combines fixed lighting elements together with flexible spiked lights that can be rearranged to light seasonal plants.